Crypto Tax Canada: Ultimate Guide 2024

 Crypto gifts and donations tax

 Gifting crypto in Canada is seen as a disposition of an asset and it's subject to Capital Gains Tax.
-Meanwhile, donations of crypto in Canada has complicated tax implications.
+Meanwhile, donations of crypto in Canada have complicated tax implications.

 The recipient of the gift uses the FMV of the asset the day they received it as their cost basis should they later wish to sell it.
 Remember, you'll only pay Capital Gains Tax on half of any capital gain.